0x1-company/ios-monorepo/README.md

 SwiftUI and the Composable Architecture enable the creation of reusable components, accelerating app release timelines.

 App source code, excluding the core concept, can be shared across multiple apps.
-This reusable code is distributed as an SDK Package, which is then integrated into various apps through swift-dependencies.
+This reusable code is distributed as an Dependencies Package, which is then integrated into various apps through swift-dependencies.

 We also standardize and reuse the specifications and designs of key features across our app development process.
 This applies to both iOS and backend systems.